-In just his third year of teaching, Andrew Boone already is making a difference.
-Between his Primarily Math coursework in Cohort 4 and the mission of Gretna Public Schools, this first-grade teacher has gained a new understanding of math – and has been able to put it into practice.
+Back when he was just in his third year of teaching, Andrew Boone already made a difference.
+Between his Primarily Math coursework in Cohort 4 and the mission of Gretna Public Schools, this first-grade teacher gained a new understanding of math – and was able to put it into practice.

 “Andrew Boone thinks deeply about the mathematics that he teaches,” said Primarily Math instructor and Nebraska Wesleyan mathematics professor Kristie Pfabe.
 “His fascination with mathematics and the zest with which he embraces challenges are important attributes in an outstanding mathematics teacher.”

 Boone is also currently a Nebraska Partnership TEAMS Teacher Leader.